AKHILESHKHOSE/PROJECT_1/README.md

 Our task is to import these datasets into an SQL database and analyze them to extract valuable insights and trends from the IPL matches.

-About the Data
-Please download the datasets by clicking here and ensure they are ready before we begin our analysis.

 # Ball-by-Ball Data
 The first CSV file contains ball-by-ball data, encompassing information on all 193,468 balls bowled between the years 2008 and 2020.
 It comprises 17 columns, each providing specific details about the ball bowled.
 Here's a brief overview of the columns: